Najadvk/KQL/token-theft-detection/Readme.md

 ## About

-This repo contains curated KQL queries that help security analysts and incident responders detect suspicious activities such as token theft, unauthorized OAuth usage, and other identity-related threats.
+This repo contains curated KQL queries that help security analysts and incident responders detect suspicious activities such as device registration, unauthorized OAuth usage, and Microsoft Graph API usage.

 ---